-.
-Representing all parts of the Memphis Zone, the seven members of our board play a major role in helping us monitor the economic pulse of the area.
+The Memphis Branch’s board of directors provides one of the most direct ways for Branch staff to gauge the economic conditions of the area.
+Representing all parts of the Memphis Zone, the seven members of the board play a major role in helping the St. Louis Fed monitor the economic pulse of the area.

 The St. Louis Fed’s Industry Councils are also a significant part of the conversation.
 The four councils—Health Care, Real Estate, Agribusiness and Transportation, the last of which is headed by the Memphis regional executive—consist of industry leaders around the District who gather semiannually to discuss business conditions.